 Everyone waited with bated breath.

 The acolyte shouted “It’s open!
 It’s open!”
 At the instant the medium’s brush fell, everyone pushed forward to see.
 I saw the medium flash by through gaps in the crowd.
 He was shaking his head with his eyes closed, his brow furrowed and his lips trembling.
 The cinnabar brush was scrawling crazily on sheet after sheet of joss paper, and it all looked completely unintelligible, but the acolyte collected them all up.
-After the medium stopped a clamor of voices arose from the surrounding crowd, each person rushing to extend their hand out with a cash offering in a red envelope in exchange for the joss paper.
+After the medium stopped a clamour of voices arose from the surrounding crowd, each person rushing to extend their hand out with a cash offering in a red envelope in exchange for the joss paper.
 The acolyte gave it out sheet by sheet.
 Some of those who got one left the temple in a hurry, as if unwilling to reveal some secret martial arts move they had been entrusted with.
 Others had a tense expression and hurriedly picked over the joss paper with friends, seeking a revelation in numbers.

 Those who hadn’t received a sheet waited for the next session of divine instruction.
 Taking advantage of the break, my mum and dad took me to the spirit medium to ask his advice.
 He looked tipsy and chattered incomprehensibly.
 A pungent whiff of alcohol hit me.
 The acolyte explained that the lords of the three realms of the waters, the earth and the heavens had stated that I was possessed by a water ghost and that I must go through an exorcism.
 He told me to stand in front of the medium so that he could hit me with joss paper, as he continued to speak in tongues.